Sunderland Durham Train

 At direct rail you’ll find all UK train services with all of the train operators featured on the national rail network which means you are almost certain to find the ideal ticket on the line from Sunderland to Durham.

 We offer the cheapest tickets from Sunderland to Durham as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 To book your train ticket, simply start typing your departure and destination stations into the ticket search box and follow the prompts.

-The city of Durham's old commercial area included the peninsular on three sides, following the River Wear.
-The peninsular was surrounded by the castle wall which ran from the castle keep and included two gatehouses on the north side and the west side of the enclosure.
-The Victorians removed the city wall but retained the gatehouse which still remains standing on the Bailey.
+The old commercial section of the city encompasses the peninsula on three sides, following the River Wear.
+The peninsula was historically surrounded by the castle wall extending from the castle keep and broken by two gatehouses to the north and west of the enclosure.
+After extensive remodeling by the Victorians the walls were removed with the exception of the gatehouse which is still standing on the Bailey.

 The whole of the centre of Durham is designated a conservation area which was first designated in 1968, and was extended in 1980.
 In addition to the Cathedral and Castle, Durham contains over 630 listed buildings, 569 of which are located within the city centre conservation area.